 Physics engine

-We use Matter.js, a 2D physics engine written in JavaScript, on both the backend and frontend.
+Matter.js, a 2D physics engine written in JavaScript, runs on both the backend and frontend.
 It handles rigid bodies, physical properties (mass, area, density), and simulates collisions, gravity, and friction.

 Continuous Integration / Continuous Delivery

-We host the repository on ZHAW’s GitHub Enterprise.
-Every pull request kicks off automated tests and checks (including test coverage).
+The repository lives on ZHAW’s GitHub Enterprise.
+Every pull request kicks off automated tests and coverage checks.
 After passing, one or more team members review the code.
 Once approved and merged into main, the deployment pipeline runs unit tests again, analyzes the code with SonarCloud, and deploys via an Azure DevOps Self-Hosted Docker Agent to a public URL.

 Architecture

-The application splits into two components: the backend runs the authoritative game state on the server, while the frontend renders it on the client.
-Their interaction is illustrated below.
+Two components: the backend runs the authoritative game state on the server, the frontend renders it on the client.
+The interaction is illustrated below.